vpsfreecz/vpsadminos/docs/containers/declarative.md

 ## Configuring user namespaces
-If you don't configure user namespaces at all, each container will end up with a unique UID/GID mapping, making all containers perfetly isolated.
+If you don't configure user namespaces at all, each container will end up with a unique UID/GID mapping, making all containers perfectly isolated.
 When more control is needed, it is possible to declaratively configure ID ranges and user namespace mappings.